 Please contact your immediate supervisor, IST office, or Training Coordinator at CDCR.
 LTCC is not able to answer questions regarding CDCR policies and regulations.
 From the CDCR: “Only Bargaining Unit 6 staff qualifies for a salary range change upon completion of educational requirements, per the bargaining agreement.
 Interested individuals should refer to the current bargaining agreement or contact their personnel specialist to find out more information on salary range schedules.
 Choice of study and salary range change for BU6 employees is dependent on classification.
 Please refer to Article XV, Section 15.16 for Education Incentive Pay.
 In most cases, there is not a direct link between education and a promotion.
 An education can potentially provide an individual competitive advantage over another candidate in a competitive hiring process.”

-LTCC will award Credit by Exam/Experience for CDCR employees who have successfully graduated from the CDCR’s 12 week, 480-hour Basic Correctional Officer Academy for the following courses:
+LTCC will award Credit for Prior Experiential Learning for CDCR employees who have successfully graduated from the CDCR’s Basic Correctional Officer Academy for the following courses:

 - CRJ 110 Introduction to Corrections (4 units)

-To be eligible for the 8 units of Credit by Examination/Experience, CDCR employees must:
+To be eligible for the 8 units of Credit for Prior Experiential Learning, CDCR employees must:

 - Be registered for classes at LTCC and in good academic standing with a 2.0 GPA or higher, and